History

 2002 Memories

 In 2002, 16 youth from Ontario and Quebec participated in a leadership and educational residential program at Discovery Harbour.
-This same group then traveled to Ottawa for Canada Day festivities and then to Quebec before going to Rockland, Maine for the Atlantic Challenge.
+This same group then traveled to Ottawa for Canada Day festivities and then to Quebec before going to Rockland, Maine for the Atlantic Challenge Contest of Seamanship.

 2003 Memories